 The term quantamental is a portmanteau combining “quant”itative and fund”amental” investing.

-In this post, we’re going to dig further into what quantamental investing is, the problems it attempts to solve, the performance gains expected when adopting the approach, and review a few examples.
+In this post, we will dig further into quantamental investing, the problems it attempts to solve, the expected performance gains when adopting the approach, and review a few examples.
 I’m even going to show you a high-level overview of my quantamental investing and trading process at the end.
 But before we dive into the why of quantamental investing, let’s make sure we’re both familiar with the what.

 Quantitative or systematic trading is essentially computer-driven trading.
-It involves researcher(s) using math, finance, or trading experience to come up with an idea about an exploitable market anomaly such as momentum or price arbitrage.
-The approach is then validated generally using statistical techniques and either discarded if it’s doesn’t meet the investment requirements, or it is turned into a model if it does.
-Once it’s a model, it’s often programmed on a computer and traded alongside other models automatically; however, some systematic traders place their trades manually.
+It involves researcher(s) using math, finance, or trading experience to develop an idea about an exploitable market anomaly such as momentum or [price arbitrage/arbitrage).
+The approach is then validated generally using statistical techniques and either discarded if it doesn’t meet the investment requirements or is turned into a model if it does.
+Once it’s a model, it’s often programmed on a computer and traded alongside other models automatically; however, some [systematic traders/types-of-trading) place their trades manually.

 If this sounds complicated or unfamiliar, review the systematic sector-momentum strategy example.

-Carnegie Mellon University has a great masters in quantitative finance program and also an image showing the interdisciplinary nature of quantitative finance.
+Carnegie Mellon University has a great masters in quantitative finance program and an image showing quantitative finance’s interdisciplinary nature.

-Quantitative strategies characteristically hold a large number of securities to take advantage of statistical edges using the law of large numbers, and the almost infinite ability to process data.
+Quantitative strategies characteristically hold many securities to take advantage of statistical edges using the law of large numbers and the almost infinite ability to process data.

-Quantitative trading is often a team sport due to its interdisciplinary nature, but it is becoming more accessible to retail investors and traders due to advances in technology ease of use.
+Quantitative trading is often a team sport due to its interdisciplinary nature.
+Still, it is becoming more accessible to retail investors and traders due to advances in technology and ease of use.
 Notable quantitative and systematic trading firms are Renaissance Technologies and Dunn Capital.

 While quantitative investing focuses on the big picture of an asset type such as equities, fundamental investing analyzes the story of a single company.

-Fundamental stock investing involves valuing a business by forecasting future cash flows, growth, and risk using financial statements and a variety of other sources.
+Fundamental stock investing involves valuing a business by forecasting future cash flows, growth, and risk using financial statements and other sources.
 These sources may include both quantifiable and non-quantifiable information such as other analyst valuations, economic reports, news events, earnings call transcripts, and perhaps even meeting with management.